frazee13/hello-world/README.md

 # hello-world
-this is a file i was told to make; it features the words "hello" and "world" in the title seperated by a hyphen.
-What other description would there be?
+This is a file i was told to make; it features the words "hello" and "world" in the title separated by a hyphen.
+Nothing follows.